 - 1/4 c finely chopped parsley

 Put everything but the parsley in a heavy saucepan, bring to a boil and lower the heat to a simmer.
-Cover the pan and let the carrots cook until they are just shy of your desired tenderness.
-Uncover the pan and turn up the heat; cook until the liquid has turned to a thick and shiny glaze and the lemon has melted into the sauce.
+Cover the pan and let the carrots cook, stirring occasionally, until they are just shy of your desired tenderness.
+Uncover the pan and turn up the heat; cook (shaking the pan from time to time) until the liquid has turned to a thick and shiny glaze and the lemon has melted into the sauce.
 Adjust the seasoning as you like, and toss with the parsley.
 Eat the whole bowl yourself while no one is looking.
 I won’t tell.